 And now, let’s try Bannersnack’s podcast artwork creator.
 Let’s create a podcast profile image for iTunes.

 - Go to “Create a banner” and choose “Custom size”.
 Then type 1400 x 1400.

 - You can either begin with one of our podcast artwork templates or start from scratch.
 In this case, select a color/an image/a texture for your background.

 - Write the name of the show you host and a call to action.
 Select a font and a color for your text.
 You can change the size and alignment.
 You can position your text wherever you want in the composition.

 - Use additional shapes to highlight your call to action or to create a special atmosphere.
 There are hundreds of shapes that you can grab, resize and color as you wish to suit your composition.

 - Hover your mouse over your document, click the arrow and download your file as a .jpg or .png.

 - Upload the file to your podcasting platform.

 Go ahead, create your artwork!

-I hope you feel more confident now to start create the artwork for your podcast show.
+I hope you feel more confident now to start create the artwork for your podcast show with our online graphic design tool.
 Let me know if you have any other questions on podcasting design, I’d be happy to help!